harelsegev/INDXRipper/README.md

 If the --deleted-only switch is given, INDXRipper follows this file reference.
 If it succeeds, the index entry is not outputted.
 This reduces noise (duplicate information) in case you combine the output with the output of fls or MFTECmd.

-**Note:**
+**Notice:**
+The output will contain entries for active files!
-You may see deleted entries for files that are still active, because NTFS moves the entries around to keep them sorted.
+This happens because NTFS moves the entries around to keep them sorted, so there are unallocated entries for active files.
-If the --deleted-only switch is given, an entry with a valid file reference will not be outputted.
-However, the file reference in a deleted entry may be overwritten and become invalid.
+The file reference in those entries may be overwritten and become invalid, causing the entry to be outputted - despite the file being active!

 ## Installation
 Python 3.8 or above is required.